rotators/Fo1in2/Fallout2/Fallout1in2/README.md

 - Install FALLOUT 2 anywhere.
   - The game is **REQUIRED** to play the Fallout 1 in 2 engine conversion!

-- Install FALLOUT ET TU into your Fallout 2 folder.
+- Unpack FALLOUT ET TU into your Fallout 2 folder.
   - The folder structure must look like this:
     ```
     \Fallout2\Fallout1in2\Fallout2.exe